-Cacti also have this ability and this is why a cactus is a succulent.
+Cacti also have this ability, and this is why cactus is a succulent.
 It is similar to the saying, "All German shepherds are dogs, but not all dogs are German Shepherds."
 All Cacti are succulents, but not all succulents are cacti.

 So what defines a cactus?

 All cacti belong to the plant family Cactaceae, and there are many characteristics that identify a plant as belonging to this family.
 Spines are not one of them!

 Don't get fooled into thinking that a cactus is a cactus just because it has spines.
 There are many species of succulents with spines that aren't in the Cactaceae family, such as some Euphorbias and Agaves.
 On top of that, some cacti don't have spines at all, like most Lophophoras.

 What defines true cacti are areoles.
 Areoles are what spines, glochids, branches, and flowers may sprout from, and all cacti have them, while succulents other than cacti do not.
 Areoles are not hard to find – they usually look like small, fluffy, cotton-like lumps on the body of the cactus.